SMenigat/cypress-mailhog/README.md

 #### mhGetMailsBySubject( subject, limit=50, options={timeout=defaultCommandTimeout} )

-Yields an array of all mails with given subject.
+Fetches all mails from MailHog and yields an array of all mails with given subject.
 This retries automatically until mails are found (or until timeout is reached).

 ```JavaScript
 cy